Did you know that you can integrate with Sovrn in Google OB, or Amazon TAM? Find out how you can monetize your site's inventory with Sovrn demand.

 TAM stands for Transparent Ad Marketplace and is similar to Google’s solution above.
 Amazon’s product also includes many well-known demand partners, and requires less development work than Prebid and other client-side wrappers, at the cost of being less customizable.

 The decision between EBDA and TAM seems to be a matter of personal preference.
 There is reason to that TAM’s mechanics are more transparent, as Google has notoriously given an inline track to its own demand with AdSense and AdX.

 That being said, we see many publishers utilizing each of the products with various levels of success, and at the end of the day it really comes down to the wrapper that yields the most success on your site.

 Index Exchange Header Bidding Wrapper

 Of the products listed in this article, Index Exchange’s wrapper is the most similar to Prebid or other client-side solutions.
-Because of the nature of this product not being open-sourced, we are not as familiar with the distinctions that this product has over a traditional client-side wrapper.
-Nonetheless, we have quite a few publishers who implement our tags through this wrapper, and they seem to generally have success doing so.
+This product is not open-sourced, and our internal engineering teams are not as familiar with this product as we are with traditional client-side wrappers like Prebid.